If your last Google search was anywhere around best whittling knife, then you're at the right place.

 Things you need to know about a Whittling Knife

-- A whittling knife steel is made of high-quality steel, reasonably hard and take a real edge.
+- A best whittling knife steel is made of high-quality steel, reasonably hard and take a real edge.

 - A carving knife is quite narrow from top to bottom to allow cuts in concave areas, anything over 15mm gets in the way, this is where most general purpose knives fail to make good carvers.